 3. Write Appealing Subject Lines

-An average office worker receives 121 emails a day, so you have every right to guess that your subscribers won’t be thrilled to see just another message in their inbox folders.
-For this reason, you need to write appealing subject lines to catch the attention of a typical subscriber.
+An average office worker receives 121 different types of emails a day, so you have every right to guess that your subscribers won’t be thrilled to see just another message in their inbox folders.
+For this reason, you need to write and personalize subject lines to catch the attention of a typical subscriber.

-First of all, subject lines must be keyword-rich to prove that the email is relevant to the target audience.
-It should be catchy and direct, revealing the actual content of the message.
-The best thing you can do is to evoke anticipation and curiosity.
+But aside from personalization, subject lines must be keyword-rich to prove that the email is relevant to the target audience.
+It doesn’t matter whether it’s a welcome email, a follow up message, a promotional email or a transactional email message- the subject line should always be appealing, catchy and direct.
+A good subject line should also reveal the actual content of the message.
+So the best thing you can do is to evoke anticipation and curiosity.
 Here are just a few examples:

 - 10 bizarre money habits making Millennials richer